 Haringey Streets for People

-In the past decade, cars have been taking over our neighbourhood roads.
-Since 2009 car journeys on London's local roads have increased by 72% (see Department for Transport road traffic statistics (external link)), resulting in greater noise, air pollution and road danger.
+In the past decade, cars have been taking over our neighbourhood roads, bringing with them greater noise, air pollution and road danger.
 The use of technology has directed traffic through local streets when before they would have remained on main roads.

 Yet 60% of Haringey households do not own a car.
 This means most of the traffic in our neighbourhoods is from vehicles which have not originated from or are destined for the borough.